 This post may contain affiliate links.
 Please read our disclosure policy.

-As a longtime lifetime WW and muffin lover, these light and healthy Kodiak Cake Muffins are one of my new favorite healthy breakfast options.
-They help me indulge my love of muffins while staying on track with my weight loss / weight maintenance goals.
-Slightly sweet and satisfying, perfect for busy mornings this muffin recipe keeps me full for hours.
+As a longtime Lifetime WW member and muffin lover, these easy Kodiak Cakes Muffins have become one of my go-to healthy breakfasts.
+They help me indulge my love of muffins without sabotaging my weight loss or maintenance goals — and they actually keep me full for hours.
+They’ve become one of my favorite WW meal prep breakfasts.

 Want to save this recipe?